 Yemen, one of the poorest Arab countries, is highly dependent on declining revenues from its relatively small oil and gas reserves.
 Since 2014, a complex and intense civil war has created a humanitarian crisis and exacerbated economic problems, unemployment, and shortages of food, water, and medical resources.
 The Houthis, an Iran-backed Zaydi Shia rebel movement, ousted President Abed Rabbo Mansour Hadi’s government in January 2015.
 A military coalition led by Saudi Arabia attempted to restore Hadi to power in March 2015, but the Houthis retained significant territorial gains.
 There are now two opposing governments: Hadi’s, based in Aden, and the Houthis in Sanaa.
 Al-Qaeda in the Arabian Peninsula (AQAP) and the smaller Islamic State terrorist group have flourished in the resulting chaos.

 Property rights and business activity are impaired by insecurity, nepotism, and patronage networks.
-The nominally independent judiciary is weak and susceptible to interference from the executive branch.
+The nominally independent judiciary is weak and susceptible to executive interference.
 Authorities have a poor record of enforcing judicial rulings.
 A burdensome criminal judicial process creates what amounts to a separate legal system for the political elite.
 Years of mismanagement, corruption, and depletion of natural resources have led to chronic poverty.